JayanthSureshjfrog/JFrogArtifactoryDataCollector/non-interactive/README.md

 # Run JFrogArtifactoryDataCollector in a non-interactive way

-Please place both JFrogArtifactoryDataCollector.sh and JFrogArtifactoryDataCollector.properties file in the same location and add the required parameters in the properties file and run the script.
+Place both JFrogArtifactoryDataCollector.sh and JFrogArtifactoryDataCollector.properties file in the same location and add the required parameters in the properties file and run the script.

 *Command*